-The Chicago Symphony Chorus, which celebrated its 60th anniversary during the 2017-18 season, has been led by Chorus Director and Conductor Duain Wolfe since 1994.
-The ensemble regularly performs with the Chicago Symphony Orchestra in Orchestra Hall and at the Ravinia Festival.
+The Chicago Symphony Chorus regularly performs with the Chicago Symphony Orchestra in Orchestra Hall and at the Ravinia Festival.

-World premieres featuring the Chorus have included Ned Rorem’s Goodbye My Fancy, John Harbison’s Four Psalms and Bernard Rands’ apókryphos.
-With visiting orchestras, the Chorus has collaborated with the Berlin Philharmonic under Claudio Abbado, Boston Symphony Orchestra and Seiji Ozawa, Israel Philharmonic Orchestra with Zubin Mehta and the Staatskapelle Berlin under Barenboim.
+World premieres featuring the Chorus have included Ned Rorem’s Goodbye My Fancy, John Harbison’s Four Psalms and Bernard Rands’s apókryphos.
+With visiting orchestras, the Chorus has collaborated with the Berlin Philharmonic under Claudio Abbado, the Boston Symphony Orchestra and Seiji Ozawa, the Israel Philharmonic Orchestra with Zubin Mehta and the Staatskapelle Berlin under Barenboim.

-The Chorus also has appeared on two movie soundtracks with the Orchestra: Fantasia 2000, led by Levine, and John Williams’ score for Lincoln, conducted by the composer.
-Recordings on CSO Resound featuring the Chorus include Mahler’s Second and Third symphonies, Poulenc’s Gloria and Ravel’s Daphnis and Chloe under Bernard Haitink, and Berlioz’s Lélio, Verdi’s Otello, Schoenberg’s Kol Nidre, choruses by Verdi and Boito’s Prologue to Mefistofele and most recently, with the Men of the Chorus, in Shostakovich’s Symphony No. 13 (Babi Yar) under Riccardo Muti.
+The Chorus also has appeared on two movie soundtracks with the Orchestra: Fantasia 2000 led by Levine, and John Williams’s score for Lincoln conducted by the composer.
+Recordings on CSO Resound featuring the Chorus include Mahler’s Second and Third symphonies, Poulenc’s Gloria and Ravel’s Daphnis and Chloe under Bernard Haitink; and Berlioz’s Lélio, Verdi’s Otello, Schoenberg’s Kol Nidre, choruses by Verdi and Boito’s Prologue to Mefistofele, Shostakovich’s Symphony no. 13 (Babi Yar) with men of the Chorus and most recently Mascagni’s Cavalleria rusticana under Riccardo Muti.